CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 You don’t need to generate new key pairs each time you open the application.

 **Step 2.
-Prepare your datsets and files.**
+Prepare your files.**

 With Crypt4GH GUI is possible to encrypt only one file at the time.

-If you need to encrypt multiple file, save them in one directoty/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zippped) folder_.
+If you need to encrypt multiple file, save them in one directory/folder and zip the folder (right click on the folder and click on _Send to_, next select _Compressed (zipped) folder_.

-If you need to encrpyt large datasets, check the intructions on how to progammatically encrypt files with Crypt4GH.
+If you need to encrypt large datasets, check the instructions on how to programmatically encrypt files with Crypt4GH.

 SDD_Screenshot7

 **Step 3.
-Load the ecryption keys.**
+Load the encryption keys.**

 Click on _Load my private key_ button and select your private key (name_surname.crypt4gh.key) and then click on _Open_.
 If the upload is successful, the tool will show the current path in title bar.